 A company’s share price reflects this.
 The share price at any given moment is the middle ground between what potential buyers are willing to pay for the shares, and what potential sellers are willing to accept for their shares.

 By determining this price, the market also assigns a value to the entire company.
 That’s because each company has a finite number of shares on issue.
-If Motley Fool Magic Beans (a hypothetical company, for the record) has 1 million shares outstanding and they are valued by the market at $1 a share, the market is effectively giving Motley Fool Magic Beans a market capitalisation of $1 million.
+If Motley Fool Magic Beans (a hypothetical company, for the record) has 1 million shares outstanding and the market values them at $1 a share, it is effectively giving Motley Fool Magic Beans a market capitalisation of $1 million.